Why setting this goal?

 - radiation threats

-Improved access to clean water can translate into tangible improvements in health.
+Improved access to safe drinking water can translate into tangible improvements in health.

 Wastewater treatment